 Meet the Expert

-Michelle Ranavat is the founder of Ranavat Botanics and taps into ancient ayurvedic traditions to inform her formulas.
+- Michelle Ranavat is the founder of Ranavat Botanics and taps into ancient ayurvedic traditions to inform her formulas.

 Another noteworthy benefit of carotenoids that Ranavat mentions is their stability.
-"Unlike vitamin C, which can quickly oxidize, carotenoids stay active and effective for much longer," she notes, meaning your favorite carotenoid-infused products—like Ranavat's Radiant Rani—also boast a longer shelf life.
+"Unlike vitamin C, which can quickly oxidize, carotenoids stay active and effective for much longer," she notes, meaning your favorite carotenoid-infused products—like Ranavat's Radiant Rani—also boasts a longer shelf life.

-Alpha Arbutin is also a powerhouse when it comes to fading dark spots and correcting skin tone.
+Alpha arbutin is also a powerhouse when it comes to fading dark spots and correcting skin tone.
 Like vitamin C, it's an effective brightening agent, but because it has a sustained release, it's much gentler and doesn't present as high of a risk of irritation.
 In The Ordinary's iteration, the alpha arbutin is supported with a form of hyaluronic acid for enhanced delivery and efficacy.